MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/4-spot-node-pools.md

 ### Spot VM availability

 Spot VM availability depends on factors such as capacity, size, region, and time of day.
 Azure allocates VMs only if capacity is available.
-As a result, there is no service-level agreement (SLA) for these types of VMs and they offer no high-availability guarantees.
+As a result, there's no service-level agreement (SLA) for these types of VMs and they offer no high-availability guarantees.

 ### Spot VM eviction policy